nocodejim/postman_extractor/usage.md

-Generate the style for a containerized web application based on the Cincinnati Financial (cinfin.com) corporate branding.
+Generate the style for a containerized web application based on the corporate branding.

 **Key Elements:**
 1.  **Color Palette:**